SoothingMist/Embeddable-Software-for-Irrigation-Control/README.md

 There are a number of stand-alone zip files associated with this project:

 ETo-UsingWeatherDataFile - Calculates ETo, evapatranspiration for a reference crop.
 Data input is from a file of historical weather data.
+If you only need ETo, this is the program to use.

 ETc-UsingEToPlusWeatherDataFile - Integrates the ETo calculation with a Kc table for a specific crop under specific conditions.
 The result is ETc for that crop under those conditions during the specified growing season.
 Data input is from a file of historical weather data.
+If your Kc table is specific and not general, this is the program to use.

-What is coming next: The present software for calculating ETc uses a Kc table that is specific to a given experiment.
+What is coming next: The present software for calculating ETc uses a Kc table that is specific to a given situation.
 So it is good as-is under the experiment's conditions.
 However, FAO's Kc table is generic.
 Its Kc values have to be adjusted for specific circumstances.
 Software for that is currently in production for standard conditions.

 # License